 The environmental outcomes sought by an OAMP are to improve the condition and ecological values of the vegetation communities for the MNES and MSES requiring offsets within the final offset area.
-Environmental outcomes should be realised by achieving indicative completion criteria for each matter.
+Environmental outcomes are achieved through the implementation of management actions in addition to existing statutory requirements under the Vegetation Management Act 1999, Nature Conservation Act 1992, Fisheries Act 1994, Water Act 2000, Biosecurity Act 2014 and should be realised by achieving indicative completion criteria for each matter.

 Implementation of the OAMP should manage risks to the MNES and MSES and implement adaptive management actions to continually refine, revise and update the management actions as additional data on the success of the offset area is collected.
-Typical management objectives of OAMP are to:
+Existing statutory requirements already restrict land disturbances including clearing of native vegetation or disturbance of mapped essential habitat or breeding places.
+It also limits impacts within waterways / watercourses and the spread of weeds.
+Typical management objectives of OAMP which are in addition to the statutory requirements, are to:

-Strategically graze cattle to reduce and manage understorey fuel loads and, native and nonnative flora densities.

-- Reduce the risk of unplanned fire causing adverse impacts to MNES through strategic fire management. - Minimise habitat degradation caused by pest animals, to reduce impacts on habitat variables for MNES and MSES including tree species recruitment and understorey vegetation composition. - Restrict unauthorised access and prevent alternate land-use. - Control invasive weed species to reduce impacts on MNES and MSES from an overdominance of non-native floristic abundance in the understorey. - Minimise predation risk to MNES by pest animals.
+- Strategically graze cattle to reduce and manage sub canopy fuel loads and, native and nonnative flora densities. - Reduce the risk of unplanned fire causing adverse impacts to MNES through strategic fire management. - Minimise habitat degradation caused by pest animals, to reduce impacts on habitat variables for MNES and MSES including tree species recruitment and understorey vegetation composition. - Restrict unauthorised access and prevent alternate land-use. - Control invasive weed species to reduce impacts on MNES and MSES from an overdominance of non-native floristic abundance in the understorey. - Minimise predation risk to MNES by pest animals.